Коррозионностойкие стали

 Corrosion-resistant steels for the chemical industry

-The modern chemical industry is characterized by the intensive use of media with high corrosive activity — acids, bases, chlorides, oxidizing agents, organic solvents.
-The reliability and durability of process equipment directly depend on the correct choice of structural materials.
-Under such conditions, the use of corrosion-resistant steels is a prerequisite for ensuring industrial safety, minimizing operational risks and meeting standards.
+The modern chemical industry is characterized by the intensive use of highly corrosive media - acids, alkalis, chlorides, oxidizing agents, organic solvents.
+The reliability and durability of process equipment directly depend on the correct choice of construction materials.
+In such conditions, the use of corrosion-resistant steels is a necessary condition for ensuring industrial safety, minimizing operational risks and meeting standards.

-Before we move on to classification and applications, it's important to understand what kind of steel is becoming”stainless”.
+Before moving on to classification and applications, it is important to understand what kind of steel becomes "stainless».

-The main mechanism of stability is the formation of a passivation film that protects the metal from destruction.
-This film is formed due to alloying elements, primarily chromium (Cr).
-When the chromium content exceeds 13%, a dense oxide film forms on the steel surface, which prevents further oxidation.
+The main mechanism of stability is the formation of a passivating film that protects the metal from destruction.
+This film is formed due to alloying elements, primarily lame (Cr).
+When the chromium content exceeds 13%, a dense oxide film forms on the surface of the steel, which prevents further oxidation.

-• Chrome (Cr) — the main element that forms a passive film.
+• Chromium (Cr) - the main element that forms the passive film.

-• Nickel (Ni) — improves plasticity, corrosion resistance and resistance to low temperatures.
+• Nickel (Ni) — improves ductility, corrosion resistance and resistance to low temperatures.

-• Molybdenum (Mo) — increases resistance to pitting and crevice corrosion, especially in media containing chlorides.
+• Molybdenum (Mo) — increases resistance to pitting and crevice corrosion, especially in environments containing chlorides.

-• Manganese (Mn) — replaces nickel in economical brands, but reduces plasticity.
+• Manganese (Mn) - replaces nickel in economical grades, but reduces ductility.

 Why corrosion-resistant steels are important for the chemical industry